 I counted, and we’ve made these muffins five times in the last two weeks (I told you we have a lot of zucchini waiting in the wings).
 The recipe makes an even 12 muffins, which is the perfect afternoon snack size for our family.

-I’ve included several notes in the recipe – not because the muffins are complicated but to help make your life easier with a few substitutions, if needed.
-So read, read, read before you make, make, make (I can that be my new motto in life?).
+I’ve included several notes in the recipe.
+Not because the muffins are complicated but to help make your life easier with a few substitutions, if needed.
+So read, read, read before you make, make, make.

 - 1/2 cup (3.75 ounces) granulated sugar